For daily wit & wisdom, sign up for the Almanac newsletter.

-Specifically, Easter is celebrated on the first Sunday following the full Moon that occurs on or just after the spring equinox.
-Yes, it’s a bit confusing at first glance!
+Easter Sunday always occurs on the first Sunday after the Paschal Full Moon.
+What is the Paschal Full Moon?
+This is specifically the first Sunday following the full Moon that occurs on or after the March or spring equinox.

 What Happens When the Full Moon and Spring Equinox Occur on the Same Day?